lembn/zilmorphs-site/notes.md

 # TODO

--   Why does random morph have to be in useeffect in `index.tsx`
--   Investigate pages/api
--   Whats \_app and \_document
+-   Investigate spinner gas (_"improving the slot machine contract so claiming prizes takes constant gas cost"_)

+## Questions

+-   How were they morphs generated
 -   Why is press not in dapp/
 -   How is it a dapp
--   Investigate spinner gas (_"improving the slot machine contract so claiming prizes takes constant gas cost"_)
+-   What is ARKCompatibleMetadata
+-   What is the purpose of /api/getpng/\[id\].ts if all it does is redirect
+    -   Its also never accessed

 ## MB Tasks